ziphra/RRBS_analysis_glyphosate/Bismark.md

 - activate the venv where multiqc is installed: `source /scratch/project_2003821/RGQMA/my_venv/bin/activate`
 - Resolve the UTF8 problem by `export LC_ALL=en_US.utf8` & `export LANG=en_US.utf8`

 Everything seems normal, accordind to the [multiqc html report](./multiqc_report.html).
-A high duplication level is normal.
+A high duplication level is normal, and can't be differentiated from PCR bias.